Spiritual Guide, Teacher

 The Enneagram

-The Enneagram, "nine-sided form" in greek, describes nine core personality patterns — each shaped by a core wound, an unconscious coping strategy, and a deeper longing beneath it.
+The Enneagram, "nine-sided form" in Greek, describes nine core personality patterns - each shaped by a core wound, an unconscious coping strategy, and a deeper longing beneath it.
 Rather than placing you in a box, the Enneagram reveals the unconscious patterns that drive behavior and influence relationships.
-By bringing awareness to these patterns, it becomes a powerful tool for growth - helping you move beyond automatic reactions and toward greater balance, compassion, and authenticity.
-I really resonate with the Peacemaker Type 9, even though it's sin of sloth is uncomfortable to admit.
+By bringing awareness to these patterns, it becomes a powerful tool for growth — helping you move beyond automatic reactions and toward greater balance, compassion, and authenticity.
+I really resonate with the Peacemaker Type 9, even though its sin of sloth is uncomfortable to admit.
 The tendency to fall asleep to my own needs and avoid conflict to maintain inner peace was the coping strategy in my early life.

 “The Enneagram doesn’t put you in a box.
 It shows you the box you’re already in and how to get out of it.
 It is a tool that awakens our compassion for people just as they are, not the people we wish they would become so our lives would become easier.”